 Be the Text, Experience the Text: Converting text to a dialogue, story, play and mono-act.

-Analyzing texts and text structures and connecting to the curriculum.
+Analyzing texts and text structures and connecting to the curriculum

-Writing an exploratory essay on a text and presenting in the class
+Writing an exploratory essay on a text and presenting in the class individually as well as in groups

 Writing a critical reflection from 2 diverse texts.